lawrennd/talks/_ai/the-atomic-human-schmidt-retreat.md

-  I’ll contrast our own (evolved, locked-in, embodied) intelligence with the capabilities of machine intelligence and speculate on what it means for our future with a particular focus on the legal profession.
+  I’ll contrast our own (evolved, locked-in, embodied) intelligence with the capabilities of machine intelligence and speculate on what it means for our future.

-  This talk is based on Neil’s forthcoming book to be published with Allen Lane in June 2024.
 author:
 - family: Lawrence
   given: Neil D.